SpecFlowOSS/SpecFlow/docs/MSBuild Code Behind File Generation.md

 ### Cons

 - When adding a new file, the CustomTool entered in the feature file's properties has to be removed each time
-- Realtime test discovery will only find new tests after the project has been built
+- Realtime test discovery will only find new tests after the project has been <!-- (re?) -->built

 ## Best practises